ethereum/aleth/doc/private_net_sync.rst

 ::

-    aleth --config <file> --no-discovery --unsafe-transactions --listen <port> --peerset required:<enode URL> --db-path <path>
+    aleth --config <file> --no-discovery --unsafe-transactions --listen <port> --peerset required:<url> --db-path <path>

-    --config        You need to specify the same chain config file --listen        You need to specify a different port --peerset       Be sure to update the IP address in the enode URL to ``127.0.0.1:<listen port>`` --db-path       Path to save sync'd blocks.
-Aleth saves blocks by default to ``%APPDATA%\Ethereum`` on Windows and TODO on Linux.
+    --config        You need to specify the same chain config file --listen        You need to specify a different port --peerset       Be sure to update the IP address in the node URL to 127.0.0.1:<listen port>
+    --db-path       Path to save sync'd blocks.
+Aleth saves blocks by default to %APPDATA%\Ethereum on Windows and $HOME/.ethereum on Linux.
 You need to specify a different path for your second node otherwise you'll run into database concurrency issues.
-An example of this error is in the TODO section.
+An example of this error is in the `Common Problems`_ section.

 **Example:**